CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 | token  | String | Yes      | -       | Google OAuth Token  |
 | id     | String | Yes      | -       | Group ID            |
 | userid | String | Yes      | -       | Member ID to Remove |

+#### Restrictions:

+- Can be used by normal members if and only if the group's admin has allowed permission to remove members

 ### Response: